 Some people even go so far as to break and enter.
 For me, this is a line which I’m not willing to cross.
 I’m not a vandal, I’m a photographer.

-The two locations of photos you’re going to see in this post were captured without breaking anything, and without leaving a mark.
+The two locations you’re going to see in this post were photographed without breaking anything, and without leaving a mark.
 We came, we took photos, we left.

 Finding a location is actually a lot easier than you may think.
 It’s getting the address and into the building that’s the tricky part.

 The best place to look is in a forum.